 The T-Stick grew out of a collaborative project undertaken by Joseph Malloch and composer D. Andrew Stewart, partially funded by a CIRMMT student award, and also out of collaboration with performers as part of the McGill Digital Orchestra project.
-The T-Stick has been performed and demonstrated many times internationally, including appearances in Canada, Brazil, Italy, Portugal, and the USA.
+The T-Stick has been performed and demonstrated many times internationally, including appearances in Argentina, Brazil, Canada, Italy, Mexico, Norway, Portugal, South Korea, and the USA.

 The T-Stick can sense where and how much of it is touched, tapping, twisting, tilting, squeezing, and shaking.
 The output of the sensors is sent over USB to Max/MSP software, which processes the data and maps it to sound synthesis parameters.